gyshan/gyshan.github.io/_posts/2018-11-15-deduce-fetus-genotype-in-NIPD.md

 Conclusion:

 Congratulations!
-The genotype of fetus is AA, the mother will yield a health baby.
+The genotype of the fetus is AA, and the mother will yield a healthy baby.

 At the end of this small article, I would like to say that the accuracy of `fetal concentration` and `plasma frequency` is crucial for fetal genotype inference.
 Therefore, it can not be too hard to improve those two metrics.